altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 ### Solution:
 Adding fields is the most common change you’ll need to apply to your messages
-- so make sure the serialization format you picked for your payloads can handle it apropriately,
+- so make sure the serialization format you picked for your payloads can handle it appropriately,
 - i.e. such changes should be binary compatible.
 This is easily achieved using the right serializer toolkit
 - we recommend something like [Google Protocol Buffers](https://developers.google.com/protocol-buffers) or [Apache Thrift](https://thrift.apache.org/) however other tools may fit your needs just as well
 - picking a serializer backend is something you should research before picking one to run with.